drvdputt/pahfit/docs/index.rst

 Reference API
 =============

-Base class for PAHFIT
+Model class, which serves as the main user interface for PAHFIT.

-.. automodapi:: pahfit.base
+.. automodapi:: pahfit.model

 Component models not provided by astropy.models.